Corey-Stowe/Stowe-discord-bot-project/README.md

 - [Node.js 18+](https://nodejs.org/en/download/)
 - [Lavalink v4 Server]([https://code.darrennathanael.com/how-to-lavalink](https://github.com/lavalink-devs/Lavalink/releases))
-- You'll need to run `node deploy.js`. to initialized the slash commands. _You can do this on your pc locally_
+- You'll need to run `npm i` fist then `node deploy.js`. to initialized the slash commands. _You can do this on your pc locally_
-- Run npm i and open config.js fill bot token and lavalink nodes
+- Open config.js fill bot token and lavalink nodes
 - Then to start bot run node index.js
 > NOTE: Lavalink is needed for music functionality.
 You need to have a working Lavalink server to make the bot work.